langchain-ai/langchainjs/docs/docs/modules/indexes/text_splitter.md

 # Text Splitter

 Language Models are often limited by the amount of text that you can pass to them.
-Therefor, it is neccessary to split them up into smaller chunks.
+Therefore, it is neccessary to split them up into smaller chunks.
 LangChain provides several utilities for doing so.

 The recommended TextSplitter is the `RecursiveCharacterTextSplitter`.
 This will split documents recursively by different characters - starting with `"\n\n"`, then `"\n"`, then `" "`.
 This is nice because it will try to keep all the semantically relevant content in the same place for as long as possible.